shaloo/web3-user-personas/docs/personas/persona-3-crypto-trader.md

     - Participates in trading competitions
     - Follows macro economic trends
     - Uses advanced, sophisticated trading tools

+- ## Tech Affinity

+    Tech affinity section lists specific technologies, features, and solutions that are of interest to the Crypto Analyst persona.

+    - Automation, bots and advanced real-time, turtle, arbitrage trading systems
+    - Machine learning and AI powered analytics
+    - Technical analysis tooling (moving average, stochastic oscillator, [other crypto indicators](https://www.tokenmetrics.com/blog/best-indicators-for-crypto-trading-and-analysis))
+    - Cross-chain and multi-exchange infrastructure for arbitrage and portfolio management
+    - Risk management and optimization technologies for high-frequency trading on systems capable of placing or canceling orders in milliseconds.

 - ## Pain Points